 This is going to involve some elbow grease.
 Every surface you can find that would have been touched by flood water now has to be cleaned.
 Use a pressure washer where needed and scrub framing with a mild detergent to remove anything that may have become embedded in it.

 Your follow up to this is to wipe all the surfaces you’ve cleaned with a sanitizing solution.
 You can mix this yourself with a quarter cup of bleach added to a gallon of water.
-Let the wiped surfaces sit for 20-minutes then clean again with water.
+Let the wiped surfaces sit for 20-minutes then clean again with water and fresh up your floors.

 Step 4: The Drying